 Aven’s Corner is an online game resource aimed at autistic children or others in need of simple, uncluttered games.
 Games are designed to assist children with everything from hand-eye coordination, to learning how to click on objects, and plenty in between.

 Autism Classroom is a website aimed at parents and educators of children with autism.
-The site is a great resource that includes free teaching materials, tips on setting up a home classroom, and reviews of and links to new mobile apps and other resources.
+The site is a great resource that includes, among other resources:

 For those for whom Common Core material applies, this free website is a great resource for finding lesson worksheets or additional practice.
-Common Core-approved worksheets can be found for such subjects as math, social studies, science, language arts, writing, spelling, and even other languages.
+Common Core-approved worksheets can be found for such subjects as :

 Managed by a dad of four daughters, this helpful website is a compendium of math worksheets and charts.
 The site is organized like a blog, and offers tips and ideas to supplement each worksheet.

 When it comes to finding worksheets and activity lessons, Ed Helper is an ideal resource for the homeschooling parent.
-The worksheets do not require prep on the part of the parent/teacher, and available worksheet categories include math, spelling, reading comprehension, grammar, and even summer workouts.
+The worksheets do not require prep on the part of the parent/teacher, and available worksheet categories include:

-Education Creation is an inexpensive resource for educators.
+Education Creations is an inexpensive resource for educators.
 Parents can search the website for skill-building worksheets, morning work, reading prompts, and more to supplement any curriculum and provide extra practice where needed.

 Family Friendly Fun is a website aimed at providing parents of special needs children with ideas for activities and resources.
 The website also includes a free online forum for parents to connect with other homeschooling parents around the world.